 You do not need to leave feedback and this finish type doesn’t count towards your bonuses.
 A TEACHER_IT_PROBLEM is actually better than a TEACHER_NO_SHOW.
 It doesn’t count towards your six cancellations.
 That’s why you should always make an attempt to login, even if your network or computer might not be working.

-VIPKID sent out a message notifying teachers that there were system wide problems and not to worry.
+VIPKID sent out a message notifying teachers that there were system-wide problems and not to worry.
 You still get paid for this finish type, and it doesn’t count against you as a TEACHER_NO_SHOW.
 It happens very rarely, but it does happen.
 This finish type counts towards your bonuses, but you do not need to leave feedback.
 I bet those VIPKID class finish types were quite helpful!
 You can also check out Your Definitive Guide to Getting More VIPKid Bookings.